 Saamer Usmani is an actor living in Brooklyn, NY.
 Born in Pakistan, Saamer grew up in seven countries before going to college in Toronto and studying acting in the UK.

-He was in Succession on HBO, What/If on Netflix, and is about to be in an exciting new (top-secret) Netflix show.
+He was in Succession on HBO, What/If on Netflix, and is about to be in a new Shonda Rhimes show on Netflix.

 Hey Saamer, tell us how you ended up in acting.

 I discovered it in college.
 Before that I had never done any acting at all.
 We moved around a lot growing up: Pakistan, Saudi Arabia, Singapore, Hong Kong, Slovakia, Nigeria, high school in Massachusetts, college in Canada.
 A curiosity about people emerged.
 I realized that all people are fundamentally the same even though they come in different bodies and different voices.

 Maybe its because I moved around so much, but I had this void, an ineffable, but deeply human, need to be seen.
 In college I studied sociology and anthropology, but then I did some acting for a class and fell in love with it.

 So I started taking a bunch of acting classes, went to a drama school in the UK to study Shakespeare, ending up working at a theatre festival in Canada, and have been working mostly in tv ever since.

 What is the biggest challenge you’ve faced and how did you overcome it?

 Failure and rejection is so much a part of my job.
 The challenge is changing the story.
 Not thinking of the unavoidable rejection as failure.